imagej/imagej.github.io/_pages/HPC_Workflow_Manager.md

 You may store the id of the task added in a variable for easier handling later on.

-The second step is to call the `parReportTasks()` function which will output to each node’s progress log a listing of the task id along with the task’s description.
+The second step is to call the `parReportTasks()` function which will output to each node's progress log a listing of the task id along with the task's description.

 Notice that the task ids may differ between nodes as a task may be added only in one node if so desired by the user.